THE REVENANT

 In this evolving narrative, Southworth has chosen to render The Revenant as a collection of bitmap GIFs.
 Each work uses only two colors to further deepen the dialogue between the origins of digital art and blockchain.
 This decision is a deliberate nod to the binary nature of computing – where information exists in a state of zero or one.
 The choice of using GIFs, a format deeply entrenched in the digital culture, echoes a continual cycle of death and rebirth.

-The Revenant will be inscribed on the bitcoin blockchain through Gamma on April 17th 2024.
+The Revenant was inscribed on the bitcoin blockchain through Gamma on April 17th 2024.
+Works can also be collected on the secondary market via Magic Eden.

 Dollars Are Killing